 - Conduct Yearly divisional and personal performance appraisals to assess departmental and personal performance related to productivity, effectiveness and customer satisfaction.

 The Engineering Division will continue to integrate and utilize the combined knowledge and experience of its associates to meet the goals set forth in the mission statement.

-The Town of Davie Engineering Division has begun roadway improvements for the College Avenue Phase II project.
+The Town of Davie Engineering Division is conducting roadway improvements for the College Avenue Phase II project.

-On Monday, September 20, 2021, the Town of Davie will commence the Davie Road Phase III roadway improvements project.
+On Monday, September 20, 2021, the Town of Davie commenced the Davie Road Phase III roadway improvements project.
 The project will take place on Davie Road from SW 39th Street to Orange Drive (SW 45th Street).

 - Why do I need a Water Management District’s stamp and/or approval for engineering submittals to the Town?

 - As a homeowner, why do I have to get a Site Development Permit if I want to put fill on my own property?